-Two filter bank models, with complete modulation over all frequency band responses.
+Two filter bank models, with modulation over all frequency band responses.

-Perfect as a vocoder, a colorful graphic EQ, a VCF for synth voices, a transient generator for percussion, and an external FX processor.
+Perfect as a vocoder, a colorful graphic EQ, a VCF for synth voices, and a transient generator for percussion.

 Spectra combines many filter bank and spectral processor concepts into a single module, but it follows one simple principle.
 Signals are split into multiple frequency bands, an amplitude adjustment is made to each band, and the bands are recombined into a single signal.